RVCC-CISY225-S2019/final-project-kimhonrada21/README.md

   2. A navbar with responsive single page navigation using a <nav> element with links to parts of the page.
   3. A profile section including a profile photo and a bio.
   4. A photo gallery.
-  5. A fun fact article- "Why April 1st is Fool's Day".
+  5. A story entitled "Evelina"
-  6. A blog article - "A Quick Look at CSS Sprites".
+  6. A blog article - "CSS Sprintes".
   7. A contact form allowing readers to send contact message.
   8. A footer that displaying a copyright notice and social icon to GitHub account.